International Space Station: International co-operation

-Involving five space programs and fifteen countries, the International Space Station is the most politically and legally complex space exploration programme in history.
+Involving five space programs and fifteen countries, the International Space Station is the most politically and legally complex space exploration program in history.
 The 1998 Space Station Intergovernmental Agreement sets forth the primary framework for international cooperation among the parties.
 A series of subsequent agreements govern other aspects of the station, ranging from jurisdictional issues to a code of conduct among visiting astronauts.

-Brazil was also invited to participate in the programme, the only developing country to receive such an invitation.
+Brazil was also invited to participate in the program, the only developing country to receive such an invitation.
 Under the agreement framework, Brazil was to provide six pieces of hardware, and in exchange, would receive ISS utilization rights.
 However, Brazil was unable to deliver any of the elements due to a lack of funding and political priority within the country.
-Brazil officially dropped out of the ISS programme in 2007.
+Brazil officially dropped out of the ISS program in 2007.

 Following the 2022 Russian invasion of Ukraine, continued cooperation between Russia and other countries on the International Space Station has been put into question.
 Roscosmos Director General Dmitry Rogozin insinuated that Russian withdrawal could cause the International Space Station to de-orbit due to lack of reboost capabilities, writing in a series of tweets, "If you block cooperation with us, who will save the ISS from an unguided de-orbit to impact on the territory of the US or Europe?
 There's also the chance of impact of the 500-ton construction in India or China.
 Do you want to threaten them with such a prospect?
 The ISS doesn't fly over Russia, so all the risk is yours.
 Are you ready for it?"
 (This latter claim is untrue: the ISS flies over all parts of the Earth between 51.6 degrees latitude north and south, approximately the latitude of Saratov.)
 Rogozin later tweeted that normal relations between ISS partners could only be restored once sanctions have been lifted, and indicated that Roscosmos would submit proposals to the Russian government on ending cooperation.
 NASA stated that, if necessary, US corporation Northrop Grumman has offered a reboost capability that would keep the ISS in orbit.

-On 26 July 2022, Yury Borisov, Rogozin's successor as head of Roscosmos, submitted to Russian President Putin plans for withdrawal from the programme after 2024.
+On 26 July 2022, Yury Borisov, Rogozin's successor as head of Roscosmos, submitted to Russian President Vladimir Putin plans for withdrawal from the program after 2024.
 However, Robyn Gatens, the NASA official in charge of the space station, responded that NASA had not received any formal notices from Roscosmos concerning withdrawal plans.